Lil Wop: Personal life

 Lil Wop is the cousin of rapper Famous Dex.
-In 2016, he moved to Atlanta from Chicago by a suggestion from his little brother.
+Lil Wop is known for his tall height of 6 feet and 7 inches.
+In 2016, he moved to Atlanta from Chicago at the suggestion of his friend Bosskota.
+Lil Wop has a son, who was born in early 2017.
 In February 2022, he came out as bisexual via a post on his Instagram account.
 Following rumors about his sexual orientation, Lil Wop participated in an interview with Internet personality "DJ Smallz Eyes", identifying as a straight man.
 In August 2023, Lil Wop stated that he no longer intends to transition.
 However, in a January 2025 Instagram post, he replied to a follower, "[I'm a girl]", correcting them for using the wrong pronoun.

 Legal issues

-On May 29, 2018, Lil Wop and Trippie Redd were arrested after allegedly getting into a physical altercation.
+On May 29, 2018, Lil Wop and Trippie Redd were arrested after allegedly getting into a physical altercation with rapper FDM Grady.
 Lil Wop was charged with two counts of simple battery, while Trippie Redd was charged with three.

-In October 2024, Lil Wop was arrested after being caught masturbating in a hotel stairwell.
+On July 28, 2024, Lil Wop was arrested in Lawrenceville, Georgia, and was held in Gwinnett County Jail for drug-related charges and criminal attempt to commit a felony after he illegally tried to occupy someone's residence.
+On October 13, 2024, Lil Wop was arrested after being caught masturbating in a hotel stairwell.
 In January 2025, police bodycam footage of the incident was released by news outlet XXL.